 - Assessment mechanisms the program uses to measure each outcome.

 - Achievement targets for each measure connected to learning outcomes.

 - Findings based on student performance on measures and discussion of findings, if appropriate.

 - Judgment of target completion based on findings (met, partially met, not met).

-- Action Plans for use of results (If a target is partially met or not met, program action is recommended.
+- Analysis Question #3--Use of Results (If a target is partially met or not met, program action is recommended.
 In some cases, where the findings suggest multiple actions are needed, programs are encouraged to focus on only one or two changes per year to determine if change was effective).
-Action plans consist of implementation description, date, person(s) responsible, and budget requested.